hirtfre/ge-trial-executable/README.md

 ## Installation

-After cloning `GE.Trial.Executable` you have to init and update the submodules with `git submodule update --init`.
+After cloning `ge-trial-executable` you have to init and update the submodules with `git submodule update --init`.

 To init all the dependent submodules you can run the VSCode task `Install esp-idf` or execute the following steps manually: